christiangerbig/christiangerbig/README.md

-In March, I have completed a 9-week, intensive, full stack web development bootcamp at Ironhack and became a Fullstack Developer.
+I have completed a 9-week, intensive, full stack web development bootcamp at Ironhack and became a Fullstack Developer.
 Meanwhile I improved my skills to write Clean Code and learned to apply the Redux Toolkit and TypeScript with React in my projects.

 My motto: "Learning things, improving (them) and reach the goals".